-The Easy Checks serve to provide website operators with a first impression of the overall accessibility of their online project.
-For website operators who want to reliably and verifiably determine the WCAG compliance of their web project, the WAI developed a best practice approach with the Website Accessibility Conformance Evaluation Methodology (WCAG-EM).
-Compliance confirmation according to the WCAG-EM includes five steps:
+Easy Checks serve to provide website operators with a first impression of the overall accessibility of their online project.
+For website operators who want to reliably and verifiably determine the WCAG compliance of their web project, the WAI developed a best practice approach with the Website Accessibility Conformance Evaluation Methodology.
+The WCAG-EM includes five steps:

 Website operators who want to evaluate the accessibility of their online presence generally concentrate on standard testing methods like WCAG-EM.
-But the WAI recommends combining the compliance evaluation with a user-based evaluation, as far as possible.
-This way, operators can identify usability problems that aren’t included in the criteria catalog of the WCAG 2.0.
+But the WAI recommends combining the compliance evaluation with a user-based evaluation, if possible.
+This way, operators can identify usability problems that aren’t included in the WCAG 2.0 criteria catalog.

-A user-based accessibility test usually supports people with disabilities as well as older internet users.
-Informal testing methods in the form of surveys as well as formalized usability tests are also possible, which are based on the statistical evaluation of certain tasks related to the website in question.
+A user-based accessibility test typically seeks to examine how older individuals and people with disabilities are able to interact with a website.
+Informal testing methods in the form of surveys as well as formalized usability tests, which are based on the statistical evaluation of certain tasks, can be used.

-Advice on how website operators can involve their page visitors in such evaluation methods is available on the WAI’s information page.
+Advice on how website operators can involve their page visitors in such evaluation methods is available on this information page from WAI.

 Website operators can find various tools online for the evaluation of the accessibility of their web presence.
-The WAI also encourages the development of appropriate programs and web services, though a recommendation for a particular evaluation tool can be found on the W3C website.
-Instead of recommending a single tool, the WAI offers an extensive list of available evaluation tools that can be conveniently limited to fit individual requirements and the desired standard (WCAG 2.0, WCAG 1.0, or BITV), thanks to a filter function.
+WAI also encourages the development of appropriate programs and web services, though a recommendation for a particular evaluation tool can be found on the W3C website.
+Instead of recommending a single tool, WAI offers an extensive list of available evaluation tools that can be conveniently limited to fit individual requirements and a specific standard thanks to a filter function.